savigaur2/CS-4395-NLP/README.md

 This notebook demonstrates the uses of ```WordNet``` and ```SentiWordNet``` in text analysis.
 Specifically, the notebook explores ```synsets``` in ```WordNet``` and ```senti_synsets``` in ```SentiWordNet``` along with part-of-speach tagging and word relations through hyper/hypo/mero/holo/anto-nyms.

 You can see the [code here](Homework4/Homework4_sxg180113.pdf) and a [detailed document here](Homework4/Assignment4_Details.md)

+## Assignment 5
+This program consists of two parts: language model and language classifications.
+The language model uses ```bigrams``` and ```unigrams``` from ```nltk``` to creat unigram and bigram dictionaries based on the training data.
+This part of the program creates separate language models for English, French and Italian which will be used later during the classification phase.
+The language classifications read in the test file and calculate the probability of each line being either English, Frech or Italian using ```laplace smoothing``` by the following equation: $$ P = \frac{b + 1}{u + V} $$, where b is the bigram count, u is the unigram count of the first word in the bigram, and v is the total vocabulary size (add the lengths of the 3 unigram dictionaries).
+This phase also calculates the accuracy of the language models.

+You can see the [code here](Homework5/ngrams.py) and a [detailed document here](Homework5/Assignment5_Details.md)